-The purpose of this information is not to discourage you from eating fish.
-It is intended as a guide to help you select sizes and species of fish low in mercury.
-By following these recommendations, you and your family can enjoy the benefits of eating fish.
-The South Dakota Dept. of Health, Dept. of Environment and Natural Resources, and GFP cooperate to test fish for metals, pesticides and PCBs.
+The purpose of this information is not to discourage people from eating fish.
+Rather - It is intended as a guide to help you select sizes and species of fish low in mercury.
+By following these recommendations, people can enjoy the benefits of eating fish.
+The South Dakota Dept. of Health, Dept. of Agriculture and Natural Resources, and GFP cooperate to test fish for metals, pesticides and PCBs.

 Almost 150 of South Dakota's most popular fishing waters have been tested for fish contaminates and as a result, fish consumption advisories have been issued for elevated mercury levels on waters listed below.